Why your technical documentation sucks

 technical documentation

-_This article was originally presented as a “brown bag talk”, an internal series of talks at the office where employees meet over lunch to share and discuss technical topics that interest them.
-It was also originally published as a post here, but I’ve slightly tweaked it to be a little more, ahem, opinionated_I’ll know I’ve peaked when I can say “fuck” on the company blog..
+This article was originally presented as a “brown bag talk”, an internal series of talks at the office where employees meet over lunch to share and discuss technical topics that interest them.
+It was also originally published as a post here, but I’ve slightly tweaked it to be a little more, ahem, opinionatedI’ll know I’ve peaked when I can say “fuck” on the company blog..
 Enjoy!

 In today’s post we’re going to (briefly) explore one of my favourite topics: technical documentation.If you’ve ever interacted with really good documentation, you’ll understand perfectly the kind of reverence that I have for it.
 More specifically, we’re going to look at some reasons why your technical documentation sucks.
 Along the way, we’ll also (sort of) touch on how we can make things better.
 The post is a bit hyperbolic and tongue-in-cheek, but the lessons aren’t — they remain useful whether you’re a team of one, or a team of one thousand.